Cyclists should also avoid taking shelter under bridges or isolated trees, as they are vulnerable to lightning strikes.⚠️

 To prepare yourself, watch videos of cyclists riding through thunderstorms to better understand the risks.

 If a storm is approaching, it's best to turn back or take shelter rather than tempt fate.
-Keep up to date with the weather forecast before you set off, and make sure you have a plan for getting back in case of an unexpected storm.
+Keep up to date with the weather forecast before you set off, and make sure you have a plan for getting back in the event of an unexpected storm.
 Your safety is paramount, so take the necessary precautions when cycling in stormy weather.

 Share these tips with the other cyclists in your group and make the most of your safe cycling trips, whether in France, Italy or anywhere else in the world. 🥳